-- To receive the Audited Financial Statements for the financial year ended 31 December 2022 and the Reports of the Directors and Auditors thereon. - To approve the payment of Directors' fees and allowances up to RM224,000.00 from 27 May 2023 until the next AGM of the Company.

-- To re-elect the following Directors retiring pursuant to Article 92 of the Company's Constitution: - - (i) Yeoh Chong Keat
+- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2024 and the Reports of the Directors and Auditors thereon. - To approve the payment of Directors' fees and allowances up to RM224,000.00 from 24 May (Resolution 1) 2025 until the next AGM of the Company. - 3.
+To re-elect the following Directors retiring pursuant to Article 92 of the Company's Constitution and being eligible, have offered themselves for re-election:- - (i) Yeoh Chong Keat(ii) Cheong Marn Seng - 4.
+To re-appoint Messrs SBY Partners PLT as the Company's Auditors and to authorise the Directors to fix their remuneration.

-(ii) Dato' Lim Kim Huat